 Andrew Exum wrote: “Stan McChrystal stands out as one of the guys who made mistakes but ultimately did the right thing … probably the least culpable guy in Tillman’s chain of command … Stan McChrystal is one of the finest men I have ever known, and I hope I have sons who serve under men like him.”
 Well, as one blogger commented, “Phew, talk about a man crush.”

+Before reading Exum’s blog entry, I had assumed that Andrew Exum and CNAS were part of the bipartisan “conspiracy” protecting General McChrystal, and Exum had written his book review to whitewash General McChrystal’s central role in orchestrating the cover-up of Pat Tillman’s fratricide.
 Now, I think Andrew Exum is either good at feigning self-righteous outrage or is woefully ignorant of the most basic facts of the Tillman case.
-Regardless, he and CNAS obviously have personal and professional conflicts of interests with writing about General McChrystal's role in the Tillman case.
+Regardless, he and CNAS obviously had personal and professional conflicts of interests with writing about General McChrystal's role in the Tillman case.

 Five years ago, Pat Tillman’s family were handed a tarnished Silver Star.
 It was a travesty of justice that General McChrystal was promoted to the Army’s highest rank, and handed his fourth star.